ionos-cloud/ionosctl/docs/commands/datacenter/list.md

 ## Description

-Use this command to list all Data Centers on your account.
+Use this command to retrieve a complete list of Virtual Data Centers provisioned under your account.

 ## Options